The Centre for Investigative Journalism

 Nikolas Leontopoulos

 Nikolas Leontopoulos is a Greek journalist based in Athens.
 He is the co-founder of Reporters United, a new centre for investigative journalism and a network of reporters in Greece.
-Nikolas worked for ten years for the Athens daily Eleftherotypia.
+Leontopoulos worked for ten years for the Athens daily Eleftherotypia.

 • 15 November 2024 10.40–11.40 GMT